justinrabe/baseball-data/README.md

 I can develop my own RESTful APIs with Flask to pull data from SQL.
     https://auth0.com/blog/developing-restful-apis-with-python-and-flask/

+Build a DWH in PostGresSQL first.
+Then I want to migrate that DWH to the cloud.
+Possible choices are Google BigQuery, AWS Redshift, etc.

 # docker run -it \
 #   -e POSTGRES_USER="root" \
 #   -e POSTGRES_PASSWORD="root" \